-At Evans Street Dental, we offer sedation dentistry in McMinnville, Oregon, for our patients.
+At Evans Street Dental Center, we offer sedation dentistry in McMinnville, Oregon, for our patients.
 If you are anxious about receiving the dental treatments you need, nitrous oxide sedation or oral sedation may be a solution for you.
-In some cases, Dr. Ramsay and the team may recommend combining nitrous oxide and oral sedation for a more comfortable effect.
+In some cases, our dentist, Dr. Natalya Ramsay, may recommend using nitrous oxide for a more comfortable visit.

 How does nitrous oxide work?

 Nitrous oxide is a colorless, odorless gas.
 It is mixed with oxygen and administered through a mask or nasal cannula for you to breathe.
 It is for this reason that the use of nitrous oxide is referred to as conscious inhalation sedation.

 Unlike oral or IV sedation, inhalation sedation allows the dentist to completely control how sedated you are at any given time.
 Nitrous oxide takes effect three to five minutes after it is first administered and quickly wears off after it is removed from the patient.